 A consumer’s buying decision depends on the type of products that they need to buy.
-The behavior of a consumer while buying a coffee is a lot different while buying a car.
+The behavior of a consumer while buying a coffee is a lot different from while buying a car.

 Based on observations, it is clear that purchases that are more complex and expensive involve higher deliberation and many more participants.

 Consumer buying behavior is determined by the level of involvement that a consumer shows towards a purchase decision.
 The amount of risk involved in a purchase also determines the buying behavior.
-Higher priced goods tend to high higher risk, thereby seeking higher involvement in buying decisions.
+Higher priced goods tend to high a higher risk, thereby seeking higher involvement in buying decisions.

 - Complex buying behavior

 - Dissonance-reducing buying behavior